Ayn-AI/Android-SDK-Docs/source/includes/_setup.md

 ./gradlew app:dependencies
 ```

-Currently we have no transistive libraries, but we are using Gradle 3.0 so dependancy issues should be minimal.

 If there is a problem with a clashing dependancy then use the Gralde dependancy tree to discover which is clashing and alert Eyn if there is a problem when you remove it.